g00glen00b/dimitri.codes/src/posts/2018-08-28-routing-vue/index.md

 ---
 title: "Routing with Vue"
 date: "2018-08-28"
+categories: ["Java", "Tutorials"]
+tags: ["JavaScript", "Vue"]
 ---

-In the [previous tutorial](https://wordpress.g00glen00b.be/getting-started-vue-and-ui/), I made a very [simple Vue application](https://github.com/g00glen00b/apollo-express-vue-example).
+In the [previous tutorial](/getting-started-vue-and-ui/), I made a very [simple Vue application](https://github.com/g00glen00b/apollo-express-vue-example).
 However, the goal of the Q&A application that I'm trying to write is to have multiple pages within our application.
 To be able to get multiple pages to work client-side (Single-Page Applications), I need a router.
 The nice thing about Vue is that many of these modules, such as routing, are officially released, so you don't need any third-party library.
 In our case, we can use [vue-router](https://github.com/vuejs/vue-router) to make this work.

 ### Getting started